 The Director of Admissions, with the assistance of the Office of Admissions, is responsible for site assignments during the admissions process, per Section 3:0 Site Assignment.

-The Assistant Dean, Student Services, with the assistance of the Office of Student Affairs, is responsible for providing counsel to medical students requesting to be reassigned between geographically distributed sites, per Section 4.0: Site Assignment Appeal, of this policy.
-This office is also responsible for referring unresolved requests to the Student Assignment Appeals Committee where necessary.
+The Director, Student Services, with the assistance of the Office of Student Affairs, is responsible for providing counsel to medical students requesting to be reassigned between geographically distributed sites, per Section 4.0: Site Assignment Appeal, of this policy.
+This office is also responsible for referring unresolved requests to the Site Assignment Appeals Committee where necessary.